 \section{Introduction}

 { \arraycolsep{3pt}

-The expanding of the new or invasive species is one of the most important topics in mathematical ecology.
-A lot of mathematicians have made efforts to develop various invasion models and investigated them from a viewpoint of mathematical ecology.
+Understanding of spatial and temporal behaviors of interacting species in ecological systems is a central issue in population ecology.
+One aspect of great interest for a model with multispecies interactions is whether the species can spread successfully.
+A lot of mathematicians have made efforts to develop various models and investigated them from a viewpoint of mathematical ecology.
 In this paper we consider three free boundary problems for the Lotka-Volterra type prey-predator model.

 In the real world, the following phenomenona will happen constantly:

 (i)\, At the initial state, one kind of pest species (prey) occupied some bounded area (initial habitat).
 In order to control the pest species, the biological method is to put some natural enemies (predator) in this area;